limonte/limonte/README.md

 I’m a software engineer with over 17 years of experience and comfortable working across the entire web stack including front-end, back-end (Node.js and PHP), and DevOps.

 I work primarily with TypeScript, JavaScript, React, and related technologies.
-I'm doing PHP as well, please don't judge me for that.
+I'm doing PHP as well, please don't judge me for that, I'm only human.

 ---